-Once an informal agreement is reached, the buyer and seller enter into a formal written contract for the sale of the new home.
-This is known as the purchase agreement.
-The home buying process then follows the following steps:
+Once the buyer finds a home, they will make an offer on the house.
+If the seller accepts the offer, the parties enter into a formal written contract, including determining any down payment, for the sale of the new home.
+This is the purchase agreement.
+The homebuying process then follows these steps:

-- The parties open escrow and contemplate on a closing date for the transaction
+- The parties open escrow and contemplate a closing date for the transaction.

 - The buyer obtains a commitment for financing from a bank (unless the buyer is making a straight cash purchase).